 What is Civilian Agencies Cargo?

-MARAD's Office of Cargo and Commercial Sealift initiates and recommends regulations and procedures to help civilian agencies stay compliant with civilian cargo preference laws.
-Program efforts concentrate on working with private sector shippers, suppliers and ocean carriers, as well as applicable civilian Government Agencies, to ensure that all parties comply with the "Ocean Transportation by U.S.-flag Vessels" section of Federal Acquisition Regulations (48 CFR Subpart 47.5).
+MARAD's Office of Cargo & Commercial Sealift recommends regulations and procedures to help civilian agencies stay compliant with civilian Cargo Preference laws.
+The office coordinates regularly with private sector shippers, suppliers, ocean carriers, and all applicable civilian Government Agencies to monitor and ensure compliance with the "Ocean Transportation by U.S.-flag Vessels" section of the Federal Acquisition Regulations (48 CFR Subpart 47.5).

 See our Cargo Preference Laws and Regulations page for guidance on civilian cargo.

-For questions about Civilian Agencies cargo or the Ex-Im Bank, contact the Office of Cargo and Commercial Sealift.
+For questions about Civilian Agencies cargo, contact the Office of Cargo & Commercial Sealift.